-Several counties and cities could be involved in permitting some portion of the Even Keel Wind project.
-Counties and cities with certified local coastal programs may conduct Coastal Act review and issue Coastal Development Permits within their areas of jurisdiction.
-County and city jurisdictions start at the mean high tide line and extend to the end of the Coastal Zone, which may vary based on location.
-Local Coastal Development Permit is required for development within the Coastal Zone.
-In addition, city permits could be required depending on the location and nature of offshore wind development and any ancillary portions of the project.
-Additional local ministerial approvals (such as grading, sewer, waste permits, and so forth) may also be required for offshore wind projects.
+Several counties and cities may be involved in permitting aspects of the Even Keel Wind Project.
+Jurisdictions that have certified Local Coastal Programs are granted the authority to conduct Coastal Act reviews and issue Coastal Development Permits within their designated areas.
+County and city jurisdiction extends from the mean high tide line to the boundary of the Coastal Zone, which varies by location.
+A Local Coastal Development Permit is required for any development within the Coastal Zone, and additional city permits may be necessary depending on the project's location and scope, including ancillary infrastructure.
+Furthermore, offshore wind projects may require additional local ministerial approvals, such as grading, sewer, and waste management permits.